KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.sending-technology/content/lora-technology/integration-with-ttn.md

 description: Information on how to integrate a configured KELLER LoRa device to the TTN platform
 ---
 ## Preface
 All LoRaWAN devices are already enlisted in a KELLER TTN account.
-If you do not want to claim ownership over the TTN communication and just want to see the data on the KOLIBRI Cloud, then you can go to Step 2 and program the device according your use case (measure/send interval) and update the device time.
+If you do not want to claim ownership over the TTN communication and just want to see the data on the PressureSuite Cloud, then you can go to Step 2 and program the device according your use case (measure/send interval) and update the device time.
 After this you can skip all steps until Step 10.
 Nevertheless, we recommend to overtake the ownership of the device in TTN and re-program the App EUI / App Key and enlist the device in an own application.

 ## 'Add a New Device to your TTN V3'-Guide